 Some may understand the depth of the above statement.
 As somewhat of a gear nut, that is a bold statement.
 There have been quite a few other items that I have been through, which I really enjoyed using, but in the end, they got replaced.
-Since owning my ZebraLight H51, I haven’t even cut eyes at any other light… well, not with the feeling of “needing” to buy it, even just to try out or play with.
-The ZebraLight H51 has met all of my own personal needs and expectations of a torch to light up my life, whether in the backcountry, or in my own home.
+Since owning my ZebraLight H51, I haven’t even cut eyes at any other light… well, not with the feeling of “needing” to buy it, even just to try it out or play with it.
+My ZebraLight H51 has met all of my own personal needs, and expectations of a torch, to light up my life, whether in the backcountry, or in my own home.

 So, a few reasons I like this light so much:

 - Price.
-I figure I will start with price since it is where I started out with the light.
+I figure I will start with price since it’s where I started out with the light.
 As I mentioned, I paid $64 for this light when I purchased it.
 (Worth noting here is that it was not discounted to me.
-I paid full price as a regular customer… and at this point, can’t even remember from which online store I picked it up from.)
+I paid full price for this headlamp, as a regular customer… and at this point, can’t even remember from which online store I picked it up from.)
 When I purchased it I was originally looking at a Fenix LD01, which at the time was around $39 IIRC, and I even felt that was expensive… sot that can kind of shed some light on just how expensive I felt the ZebraLight was.
-Now though, as I said, after using it for several years I have no regrets with this light, and feel the light was well worth the light.
-As well, since then, I have come across several other headlights in the same price range, and some much higher.
-With that said, I now feel like the ~$65 – $70 price range for the ZebraLights are very fair, and actually a bargain.
-It’s a lot of light…
+Now though, as I said, after using it for several years I have no regrets about buying this light, and actually feel that it was well worth the money spent!
+As well, since buying this headlamp, I have noticed several other headlights in the same price range, with some even much more expensive.
+With that said, I now feel like the ~$65 – $70 price range for my ZebraLight was very fair, and actually a bargain.
+It really is a lot of light…

 - Enlightenment.
-A flashlight is meant to light things up, and for me, this one does that, well.
+A flashlight is meant to light things up, and for me, this one does that, and well.
 There are 6 different brightness settings (2 low, 2 medium & 2 high settings), as well as a strobe setting.
 In general, I typically use the lowest low setting (0.2 lumens) for reading at night, whether in my tent or at home.
-For shuffling around camp, especially with a fire, or in my tent, the high low setting (2.5 lumens) is what I generally use.
-If I am doing any hiking in the dark, I typically use one of the medium settings (8 or 30 lumens) and for such things as throwing a late bear line, or if I just really want to light up camp, I then use the high settings (100 or 200 lumens).
-This light has an appropriate setting for every situation I have thus far found myself in.
+For shuffling around camp, especially when near a campfire, or in my tent, the high low setting (2.5 lumens) is what I generally use.
+If I am doing any hiking in the dark, I typically use one of the medium settings (8 or 30 lumens), and for such things as throwing a late bear line, or if I just really want to light up camp, I then use the high settings (100 or 200 lumens).
+I have found that this light has an appropriate setting for every situation I have thus far found myself in.
 Other lights I have used in the past were either way too bright, or way too dim, or simply just didn’t have enough different settings to choose from and just weren’t all that enjoyable to use.
-Of course there are lights which can adjust their brightness levels by holding down a button, but never one that I used.
+Of course there are lights which can easily adjust their brightness levels by holding down a button, but I never used one of these.

 - Function.
 This light houses a single button to cycle though the settings.
 Admittedly, when I first got the light, it took a few minutes to get the hang of it, but since then I have had no issues remembering how to work it.
 A quick click automatically turns the light on to its highest setting while a solid press will turn the light on to its lowest setting.
 To cycle between low, medium & high, I simply hold the button in and release it when the particular cycle that I need comes about.
 Once on the setting of my choice I can then choose between it’s low or high setting by double clicking the button.
 (As a side note, which ever setting I choose (low or high) while on low, medium or high will be remembered the next time I cycle through.
 For example, if I choose the 0.2 lumen setting on low, whenever I turn the light back on, or simply cycle through, it will still be in the 0.2 lumen setting.)
 As for the button, the ZebraLight site stated a 200,000 cycle operating life.
-I am sure I am nowhere near that, but I feel quite confident that I have clicked that little button a number of thousands of times and it is still solid.
-The “click” is still very evident when pressed, by sound and by feel.
+I am sure I am nowhere near that many clicks, although I am quite confident that I have clicked that little button a number of thousands of times, and it’s still solid.
+The “click” is still very evident when pressed, both by sound and by feel.

 - Durability.
 I am not generally hard on my lights so this is not really super important, but I wanted to include my thoughts on it.
 This light has been cut from an aluminum bar stock, which means it is one solid piece, and it has been anodized to increase its overall strength and its resistance to wear.
-As I mentioned, this is really overkill on my end, but it is comforting to know that it is one tough light and I just don’t need to really worry about it.
+As I mentioned, this is really overkill on my end, but it is comforting to know that it is one tough light and that I really just don’t need to worry about it holding up.
 And when compared to my previous lights, generally made of plastic, there is just no comparison.

 - Batteries.
 This is one of my favorite features of this light.
 First off, it uses a AA battery, whether it be alkaline, lithium or rechargeable.
-(My choice is lithium due to the fact that they generally last longer and perform better in cold weather than the other options, not to mention are a bit lighter too.)
-I prefer to use AA batteries over other options because AA batteries are very easy to come across, whether at random gas stations, or in another electronic device I may be carrying, or another hiker may even have one.
-What is even better is that it only requires 1 battery!
-The appeal to this is that it is super easy to replace when needed, even in the dark (which I have never had to do, however, I have found myself struggling to change batteries in another headlamp with was a PITA to open, then figure out correct polarity of not 1, but 3 batteries!)
+(My choice is lithium due to the fact that they last longer and perform better in cold weather than the other options, not to mention they are considerably lighter weight too.)
+I also prefer to use AA batteries over other options simply because AA batteries are very easy to come across, whether at random gas stations, or in another electronic device I may be carrying, or another hiker may even have one.
+What is even better though, is that this headlamp only requires 1 battery!
+This means that replacing the battery is super easy to do when needed, even in the dark (which I have never had to do, whereas, I have found myself struggling to change batteries in another headlamp which was also a PITA to open, and then try to figure out the correct polarity of not 1, but 3 different batteries!)

 - Battery life.
 I could have included this with the previous reason, but wanted to set it apart.
 Battery life is dependent on battery, conditions the light is used in, and amount of time used in each setting.
 Due to this, it is a bit hard to really nail down that the light will last “x” amount of hours with “x” battery when it comes to real world use… there’s just too many variables to factor in.
 Saying that, I have used this headlamp in temperatures ranging from 6F to nearly 100F, with the most common temps probably being anywhere from 40 – 80 F. As I mentioned above, I do choose to use a Lithium battery because of the higher energy capacity, better performance in extreme weather conditions, and of course light weight.
-A majority of my use with this lamp is on the low & medium settings, and while I don’t just leave the light on for no reason, I do not try to spare battery life by only using the light when it is necessary.
-With my typical use I have never had to change the battery out while in the field, with my longest trip being 7 days.
-For the most part, I check the light before heading out the door and as long as the high still comes on, then I don’t worry about changing the battery then either.
-If the high setting does not come on, I do go ahead and change the battery out before heading out.
+Admittedly, the majority of my use with this headlamp is on the low or medium settings, and while I don’t just leave the light on for no reason, I also do not try to “spare” battery life by only using the light when absolutely necessary.
+Given my typical use I have never had to change the battery out while in the field, with my longest trip being 7 days.
+However, I do make sure to check the light before heading out the door for a trip, and as long as the high setting still comes on, then I don’t worry about changing the battery at that time.
+If the high setting does not come on though, I do go ahead and change the battery out then, before heading out.
 This doesn’t happen often though…

 - Waterproof.
 The ZebraLight H51 has a waterproof rating of IPX8, or good down to a depth of 2 meters (~6.5 feet) for up to 30 minutes.
-I will never take this light diving, however, it is good to know that I don’t have to worry about the light getting rained on when I wear it, or if I ever happened to take a dunk in a stream, or in a lake while wearing the headlamp, it will be fine.
+I will never take this light diving, however, it is good to know that I don’t have to worry about the light getting rained on when I wear it, or if I ever happened to take an accidental dunk in a stream or in a lake, then the headlamp will be fine.

-So, those are the reasons that I love this headlamp so much, and that it is such a permanent part of my backpacking kit.
-When I bought it, the price was a bit hard to swallow, but once it was in my hands, I felt better about it.
-Now, almost 5 years out, I am more than confident that I put my money in a good place.
+So, those are the reasons that I love this headlamp so much, and why it continues to be such a permanent part of my backpacking kit.
+When I bought it, the price was a bit hard for me to swallow, but once it was in my hands, I did feel a little better about it.
+But now, almost 5 years later, I am more than confident that I put that $64 in the right place.
 Honestly, for me, this light just works.
-So it’s not wonder that when some ask me if it’s worth the money, and I still whole-heartedly say “YES!”
+So it’s not wonder that when some ask me if it’s worth the money, that I whole-heartedly say: “YES!”

-Does that mean it’s perfect, not exactly.
+Does that mean the headlamp is perfect?
+Not exactly.
 I hate to leave this review with nary a bad word to say about the light.
-After all, nothing is perfect, and there is one little nit pick I have with this light… Although, it is more a reflection of my selection than the light itself.
-This version features a cool white light.
+After all, nothing is perfect, and there is one little nit-pick I have with this light… Although, it is more a reflection of my particular selection than the actual light itself.
+My version features a cool white light.
 If I could go back and do it again, I would still choose this exact light, but I would have opted for the version which features a neutral colored light.
-When turned on high, the cool white light makes things look like they are glowing just a bit, a bit unnatural looking.
-It’s not necessarily a “bad” thing, and it is what it is described to be, so it’s not a defect, it’s just my preference.
-I would prefer that the lighting presented more of a natural look than a bit of a super bright, glowing look.
+When turned on high, the cool white light makes things look like they are glowing just a bit and are a little unnatural looking.
+It’s not necessarily a “bad” thing, and it is what it is described to be, so it’s not a defect, so it’s just my personal preference.
+I would prefer that the expelled lighting to present more of a natural look, rather than a super bright, glowing look.
 Again though, this does not take away from the light itself, it’s just a personal preference I didn’t realize until after I bought the light…

 So there ya have it.
 This is the longest term review I have ever written, and there is good reason.
 This light is so awesome, which is why it has actually stuck with me for so long.
 There are some other items I would like to eventually write up a bit of a longer term look at, but none that I have had and used for quite so long as this light.